For Patients & Caregivers

 To treat arthritis

-A few studies show that SAM-e is as effective as conventional treatments in treating osteoarthritis.
+A few studies show that SAM-e is as effective as conventional treatments in treating osteoarthritis, but a panel could not recommend it for pain because of insufficient evidence.
+More studies are needed.

 To treat chronic liver disease